survivejs/webpack-book/manuscript/packages/02_authoring.md

 The initial alpha release will allow the users to try out the upcoming functionality and provide feedback.
 The beta releases can be considered more stable.

-The release candidates (RC) are close to an actual release and won't introduce any new functionality.
-They are all about refining the release till it's suitable for general consumption.
+The release candidates (RC) are close to an actual release and won’t introduce any new functionality.
+They are all about refining the release till it’s suitable for general consumption.

 The workflow in this case goes like this: